splunk/public-o11y-docs/sp-oncall/mobile/mobile-troubleshooting.rst

-These screenshots show the general steps for Android 9 devices (some device specific instructions are listed below if the battery settings appear slightly different on a particular user’s device/OS)
+These screenshots show the general steps for Android 9 devices (some device specific instructions are listed below if the battery settings appear slightly different on a particular user's device/OS)

 From your Android Settings, find the Splunk On-Call Mobile Application